Luachimo Hydroelectric Power Station: Rehabilitation and expansion

 minister of Energy, made those plans public.

 In 2016 work began at the power station, to increase generation capacity from 8.4 megawatts to 34 megawatts.
 Each new turbine will have generation capacity of 8.5 megawatts.
 The power generated will supply the 186,000 people who live in Dundo City and surrounding neighborhoods.
 The renovations and upgrade to the power station cost US$212 million.

+The renovated, expanded power station with generation capacity of 34 MW, was commercially commissioned on 17 May 2024.
+The engineering, procurement and construction contractor was China Gezhouba Group Corporation (CGGC).